mbuet2ner/JEasyCrypto/CONTRIBUTING.md

 what would be the best fix.

 Some further information about pull PRs can be gathered [here](https://github.blog/2015-01-21-how-to-write-the-perfect-pull-request/).
+Further information on how to fork a repository can be found [here](https://help.github.com/en/articles/fork-a-repo).

+#### Claim an issue

+To claim an issue for your group, please comment on one of the issues or open up a new one: first come, first served!
+If you will not provide a pull request for that issue after a reasonable amount of time, we may reassign your issue to another group.
+Please also note, that very late claimings will not be accepted and the corresponding pull request will not be accepted!

 #### Be nice to the git history